CPTPP partner: Vietnam

 - On investment, the CPTPP allows Canadian companies to invest with greater confidence in Vietnam, offering them protections from unfair and discriminatory treatment, as well as greater predictability and transparency.

 - Vietnam’s commitments on financial services go beyond what it has offered in previous free trade agreements, creating new opportunities for Canadian financial services providers.

 - Canada’s service industry also benefits from more predictable access and greater transparency in Vietnam, including in key sectors such as:

 - business services.

-- The CPTPP will also set a strong standard for intellectual property protection and enforcement, including a range of disciplines new to Vietnam’s domestic regime.
+- The CPTPP also sets a strong standard for intellectual property protection and enforcement, including a range of disciplines new to Vietnam’s domestic regime.

-- Canadian suppliers of goods or services will gain access to new government procurement opportunities in Vietnam, supported by open, fair and transparent processes when bidding on government procurement contracts.
+- Canadian suppliers of goods or services now have access to new government procurement opportunities in Vietnam, supported by open, fair and transparent processes when bidding on government procurement contracts.

 - The CPTPP also provides robust and enforceable provisions on labour and environment.